project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbportal.md

 	  latest version of gulp: `npm install -g gulp-cli`

 2. **API Keys**
-This installation guide will use a cloud hosted Sunbird APIs for which an API key is needed.
+This installation guide will use a cloud-hosted Sunbird APIs for which an API key is needed.
-- For getting an API key you should send an email to: info@sunbird.org.
+- To  API key you s ane eemail to: info@sunbird.org.

 ### Setup
 For setting up the application, check out the [code](https://github.com/project-sunbird/sunbird-portal.git){:target="_blank"}.
 The code can be checked out via the command: